 While most of us are familiar with the traditional blue-violet variety of tanzanite, there are actually several zoisite gems that are also considered tanzanite:

-Rare Find: Pink tanzanite is an exceptionally rare phenomenon, occurring in less than 1% of tanzanite gemstones.
-Its rarity and unique coloration make it a highly sought-after piece for collectors and connoisseurs.
+Pink tanzanite is an exceptionally rare phenomenon, occurring in less than 1% of tanzanite gemstones.
+Its rarity and unique coloration make it a highly sought-after piece.

 Gemstone treatments are frequently used to enhance the appearance or durability of a gemstone.
 Some are so common that it’s often assumed that treatment is always performed.